bionelabs/Bione-Signal-Crypto-App/README.md

 ## Have a problem?

-- Please Open the GitHub ticket
+- Please Open the <a href="https://github.com/bionelabs/bionesignal/issues/new/choose">GitHub ticket</a>
+We looking for more ideas to improve and make the system better.
+Give me your ideas to improve it.
+Thanks

 ## Author

 Ciao - caophuocthanh@gmail.com
+Bione Admin - admin@bionelabs.com

 ---

 A small team develops Bione.
-It facilitates how we debug apps and bring joy and pleasure to all developers.
+It facilitates how we debug apps and brings joy and pleasure to all developers.

 We're genuinely happy if you purchase a license to support the development ❤️❤️❤️